 "haviv delivers a left of center lyricism in a voice of

 Tamar Haviv’s energy is contagious.
-Her full-length debut, You and Me Without Pajamas, embodies heartfelt ballads, fun pop tunes and tales of love and longing we all can relate to.
+Her full-length debut, You and Me Without Pajamas, embodies heartfelt ballads, quirky pop tunes and tales of love and longing we all can relate to.

-You and Me Without Pajamas blends Tamar’s lively demeanor with her more sensitive side.
-Tracks like “Pining” impress with sweeping piano and whispered vocals while the playful “Girls Away from Girls” even had Paul McCartney singing along.
-Dubbing You and Me Without Pajamas a “Terrific debut!,” the former Beatle isn’t the only one impressed with Tamar’s music.
+Tamar garnered a spot at the Liverpool Institute for Performing Arts in the U.K. founded by Sir Paul McCartney.
+Following school she began writing some of the songs which would become a part of her debut album, You and Me Without Pajamas.
+Tamar’s lively demeanor with her more sensitive tracks like “Pining” impress with sweeping piano and whispered vocals while the playful “Girls Away from Girls” even had Paul McCartney singing along.
+Dubbing You and Me Without Pajamas a “Terrific debut,” the former Beatle isn’t the only one impressed with Tamar’s music.